oracle/truffleruby/doc/user/ruby-managers.md

 ## Configuring Ruby Managers for the Full GraalVM Distribution

 When [installing GraalVM and Ruby](installing-graalvm.md), it is recommended to add TruffleRuby to a Ruby manager for ease of use.

 Make sure you ran the post-install script *before* adding GraalVM to Ruby managers.

 Then follow these steps to integrate GraalVM with your Ruby manager.

-First, find the TruffleRuby home.
+The first step is to find the TruffleRuby home.
 On macOS, run:
 ```bash
 $ ruby_home=$(path/to/graalvm/Contents/Home/bin/ruby -e 'print RbConfig::CONFIG["prefix"]')